First Class Functions

 class Player {/*...*/}; class Party { public: bool isEveryoneAlive() { return PlayerOne.isAlive() && PlayerTwo.isAlive() && PlayerThree.isAlive(); } private: Player PlayerOne; Player PlayerTwo; Player PlayerThree; }; int main() { Party MyParty; if (MyParty.isEveryoneAlive()) { std::cout << "Everyone is alive"; } }

-That is better, but we’ve only really solved one specific use case.
+That is better, but we’ve solved this problem in a very specific way - we’re only allowing users of our class to determine if everyone is alive.
 There are many possible questions people will want to ask of our party.

-For example, the outside world might need to know if everyone in the party is online, or a specific level, or to better understand the composition of the party:
+For example, the outside world might need to know if everyone in the party is online, or above a specific level, or to check if our party has someone who can fill a specifc role:

 MyParty.isEveryoneOnline();